We buy gold, silver, coins, unwanted jewellery in any condition and prestigious watches - part exchanges welcome - instant payment

-A new year and new time to sparkle - January a fresh start for all of us and those lucky enough to have a birthday in January has the beautiful stone of love and passion.
+A new year means a new time to sparkle!
+January is a fresh start for all of us, and those lucky enough to have a birthday in January have the beautiful birthstone of Garnet.

 The associations of this extremely popular gemstone are numerous: it is the birthstone for January; associated with the astrological signs of both Aquarius and Leo; and is also the recommended gift for both the 2nd and 6th wedding anniversaries.

 Garnet occurs in a kaleidoscope of natural colours including red, orange, yellow, green, purple, brown, black, pink and colourless.

 Garnet is steeped in history; it can be dated as far back as 3500BC, as it was discovered in a necklace uncovered in Egypt on the neck of a mummified body.
 Its name is derived from the Latin word “granatus” as it is similar in shape to the seed of a pomegranate.
 Incidentally, in Greek mythology this fruit is also regarded as a gift of love, and is said to symbolise eternity.